Rolands-Laucis/Socio/Documentation.md

 //keep track of which SocioSession client_id's have which of your database user_id's. const auth_clients:{[client_id:string]: number} = {};
 socserv.RegisterLifecycleHookHandler("auth", (client:SocioSession, params: object | null | Array<any>) => {
-    const user_id = DB.get(params);//...do some DB stuff to get the user_id from params, that may contain like username and password auth_clients[client.id] = user_id;
+    const user_id = DB.get(params);//...do some DB stuff to get the user_id from params, that may contain like username and password.
+This data will be encrypted by lower OSI layers, if using WSS:// (secure sockets).
+However, its still a good practice, that DB passwords should not be sent in plain-text. auth_clients[client.id] = user_id;
     return true;
 })